ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 <a id="subsubsection-f"></a>
 **2. Finding and sketching a decision boundary**

-The bias and the elements of the weight matrix are chosen so that the perceptron will be able to distinguish between parcles of Type A and of Type B. For example, the perceptron is configured so that the output wil be $1$ when a Type A parcel is input and $-1$ when a Type B parcel is input.
+The bias and the elements of the weight matrix are chosen so that the perceptron will be able to distinguish between parcels of Type A and of Type B. For example, the perceptron is configured so that the output will be $1$ when a Type A parcel is input and $-1$ when a Type B parcel is input.
 Using the concept illustrated earlier in <a href="#figure4">Figure 4</a>, there is a linear boundary that can separate Type A parcels and Type B parcels.
 The two prototype vectors are shown in the next two graphs, <a href="#figure8">Figure 8</a> and <a href="#figure9">Figure 9</a>.
 The figures show the linear boundary that divides these two vectors symmetrically, which is the $p_2, p_3$ plane.

 In MATLAB: